palantir/gradle-consistent-versions/README.md

     com.squareup.okio:okio:1.15.0 (1 constraints: 810cbb09)
     ```

+## Contents

+1. Motivation
+    1. An evolution of `nebula.dependency-recommender`
+1. Concepts
+    1. versions.props: lower bounds for dependencies
+    1. Compact versions.lock captures complete production classpath
+        1. ./gradlew why
+    1. getVersion
+    1. constraints
+    1. forcing things down is uncommon, but sometimes necessary
+    1. scala
+    1. Known limitation: root project must have a unique name
+1. Migration
+    1. How to make this work with Baseline
+    1. `dependencyRecommendations.getRecommendedVersion` -> `getVersion`
+1. Alternatives
+    1. Comparison to nebula dependency lock plugin
+    1. Comparison to manual verifyDependencyLocksAreCurrent task
+1. Technical explanation
+    1. Are these vanilla Gradle lockfiles?
+    1. Conflict-safe lock files

 ## Motivation

 1. **one version per library** - When you have many Gradle subprojects, it can be frustrating to have lots of different versions of the same library floating around on your classpath.
 You usually just want one version of Jackson, one version of Guava etc. (`failOnVersionConflict()` does the job, but it comes with some significant downsides - see below).
 1. **better visibility into dependency changes** - Small changes to your requested dependencies can have cascading effects on your transitive graph.
 For example, you might find that a minor bump of some library brings in 30 new jars, or affects the versions of your other dependencies.
+1. **full reproducible builds** -

 ### An evolution of `nebula.dependency-recommender`

 [nebula.dependency-recommender][] pioneered the idea of 'versionless dependencies', where gradle files just declare a dependencies using `compile "group:name"` and then versions are declared separately (e.g. in a `versions.props` file).
-To ensure there's only one version of each jar on the classpath, you can use `failOnVersionConflict()` and nebula.dependency-recommender's `OverrideTransitives`.
+Using `failOnVersionConflict()` and nebula.dependency-recommender's `OverrideTransitives` ensures there's only one version of each jar on the classpath.

 This results in *forcing* all your dependencies, which ignores any information that dependencies themselves provide.